tgparkk/tgparkk.github.io/_posts/2022-06-19-effective-c++-item44.md

 SquareMatrix’s member functions can be simple inline calls to (non-inline) base class versions that are shared with all other matrices holding the same type of data,

 ---
 ---
+At the same time, SquareMatrix objects of different sizes are distinct types, so even though, e.g.,

+SquareMatrix<double, 5> and SquareMatrix<double, 10> objects use the same member functions in SquareMatrixBase<double>, there’s no chance of passing a SquareMatrix<double, 5> object to a function expecting a SquareMatrix<double, 10>